srikanthkarututi/Scenario1-Task1-SK/gitreadme.txt

-hey we will be working on git
+hey we will be working on git for practise